Anameskhi/to_do_list/README.md

 # To Do
-This is simple todo app written in sinatra, using tailwind css framework in front-end
+This is simple todo app written in sinatra, using Bootstrap css framework in front-end

 ## To install